Chart Color Schemes

 Development

 Mosman North has averaged approximately 29 new dwelling approvals annually over the past five financial years, totalling 149 homes.
-As of FY26, seven approvals have been recorded to date.
-Despite population decline in the area, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
-Developers focus on the premium market, with new dwellings averaging $1,766,000 in construction cost value.
+As of FY26, 7 approvals have been recorded.
+Despite population decline in the area, housing supply has remained adequate relative to demand, resulting in a well-balanced market with good buyer choice.
+The average expected construction cost value for new dwellings is $1,766,000, indicating developers' focus on the premium market and high-end developments.

-Given stable or declining population forecasts, Mosman - North may experience less housing pressure, creating favourable conditions for buyers.
+Given stable or declining population forecasts, the area may experience less housing pressure in the future, presenting favourable conditions for buyers.

 Frequently Asked Questions - Development